Skip to main content

 Enter q to return to the ctadmn main menu.

-Kill the tool in the first CMD shell by pressing ctrl-c, launch the next tool, and check its connection type until done with all three tools.
+In the first command shell, kill the tool that is running by pressing ctrl-c,.
+Launch the next tool and check its connection type until all three tools are verified.

-5. In the second CMD shell running the ctadmn tool, add the JonDoe user into your Server/Broker's database.
+7. In the second CMD shell running the ctadmn tool, add the JonDoe user to your Server/Broker's database.

 User Operations: